AccessHQ/java-selenium-junit-parallel/README.md

 This will execute the tests on Chrome in Selenium Grid with the Production URL.

+`mvn clean test -P chrome,remote,prod,parallel`

+This is also valid syntax

 ## Selenium Grid

 The following repository can be used to spin up a Selenium Grid using Docker: